mseri/blog/content/posts/85-getting-started-with-local-models.md

 These AI agents are meant to take control of your computer and independently perform tasks that you assign to them remotely via Telegram, Discord, Slack or some other asynchronous messenger.

-Unless you know what you are doing, properly sandboxing the thing and keeping it away from machines or data you care about, this is a [recipe for disaster](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/).
+Unless you know what you are doing and properly sandbox the thing to keep it away from machines and data you care about, this is a [recipe for disaster](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/).
 Below I will give you an alternative small harness that works well enough with local models, with a way to partially sandbox it, but before that let's see what is the lightest way to run local models (and still have a web interface).

 ## Running local models

-If you look back at my post history, you see that I started with "visual" ways, ending up using AI Studio for a little bit (had I started now, I would have probably ended up with [Unsloth Desktop](https://unsloth.ai/docs/desktop)).
+If you look back at my post history, you see that I started with "visual" solutions, ending up using AI Studio for a little bit (had I started now, I would have probably ended up with [Unsloth Desktop](https://unsloth.ai/docs/desktop)).
 While it provides a simple way to run LLMs, on my constrained systems it ended up not being flexible enough and needlessly wasting resources.
 It is quite a while at this point that I stopped all of this and ended up using directly the engine at the core of all those products: [llama.cpp](https://llama.app/)

 I am stubborn enough to compile it from sources with my custom flags, but you can now use the installer on the page above (which also bundles a new handy single `llama` command) or you can manually download and run the executables of the latest release from <https://github.com/ggml-org/llama.cpp/releases>.